EP16.TOKT11122 · Compulsory

 |---|---|---|---|---|---|

-| Homework | Theory & programming (individual) | Selected weeks | 1.2, 2.1, 3.1, 3.2, 4.1, 4.2, 4.3, 6.1 | LMS submission; correctness; application to time series; time management | 20% |
+| Homework | Theory and programming (individual) | Selected weeks | 1.2, 2.1, 3.1, 3.2, 4.1, 4.2, 4.3, 6.1 | LMS submission; correctness; application to time series; time management. | 20% |

-| Midterm Project Baseline | Group baseline report (PDF) + presentation | Week 10 | 1.2–4.1, 5.1, 5.2, 6.1, 6.2 | EDA, ARIMA/SARIMA baseline, forecasts & plots; clarity and structure | 30% |
+| Midterm Project Baseline | Group baseline report (PDF) + presentation | Week 10 | 1.2–4.1, 5.1, 5.2, 6.1, 6.2 | EDA, ARIMA/SARIMA baseline, forecasts and plots; clarity and structure. | 30% |

-| Final Project | Full group project report + final presentation | Week 15 | 1.1–5.2, 6.1, 6.2 | Integration of classical + ML/DL models; depth; comparison; clarity; teamwork | 50% |
+| Final Project | Full group project report + final presentation | Week 15 | 1.1–5.2, 6.1, 6.2 | Integration of classical and ML/DL models; depth; comparison; clarity; teamwork. | 50% |

-8. Teaching Plan (15 Weeks)
+8. Teaching plan (15 weeks)

-| Week | Format | Content Highlights | Activities / Assessment | CLOs |
+| Week | Format | Content highlights | Activities / Assessment | CLOs |

 |---|---|---|---|---|